This document describes the configuration of Simple Network Management Protocol (SNMP) and SNMP traps in ACI.

 The information in this document was created from the devices in a specific lab environment.
 All of the devices used in this document started with a cleared (default) configuration.
 If your network is live, ensure that you understand the potential impact of any command.

-The SNMP policy is applied and runs independently on the leaf and spine switches and to APIC controllers.
-Since each ACI device has its own SNMP entity, that is Multiple APICs in an APIC Cluster must be monitored separately as well as the switches.
+The SNMP policy is applied and runs independently on the leaf & spine switches and to APIC controllers.
+Because each ACI device has its own SNMP entity, (that is Multiple APICs in an APIC Cluster) it must be monitored separately as well as the switches.
 However, the SNMP policy source is created as amonitoring policyfor the entire ACI fabric.

 One quick fundamental concept of SNMP in ACI is that there are two scopes SNMP information can be pulled from: